As an Amazon Associate I earn from qualifying purchases.

 However, if you’re a big guy in search of a road bike there are a couple options that will get you on the road.
 Let’s take a look at the best one, the Schwinn Phocus.

 Schinn’s Phocus has been around for several years and several model changes.
-Throughout all of that time though it has built a reputation as an excellent starter bike that is within the price range of most people.
+Throughout all of that time though it has built a reputation as an excellent starter bike that is within the reach of a casual rider.

 Schwinn Phocus Highlights